 The Revolution Classic from Killerspin is the same table you see in a lot of professional tournaments seen on YouTube.

 Helpful Quick Tip:

 If you’re searching for ping pong tables and the terminology is confusing you because you’re seeing words like “official” or “standard” or “full-size”, just look at the price and the table thickness spec.
 Tables in the $200 to $600 range are going to be recreational tables while more expensive ones, in the $1,000 range and above are most likely “professional” or “official” tables.

 Related Content: Did you know table tennis has been an Olympic sport for a very long time?
-Click here to read more about how the little hobby sport got mainstream recognition and an olympic size endorsement.
+Click to read when and how ping pong overcame the odds and became an official Olympic sport.

 Yes, ping pong tables and table tennis tables are the same size!
 This is a very common question but also a very easy one to answer.